AP analysis finds growing number of poor, high-hazard dams

 In 2019, a rural Nebraska dam failed under extreme pressure from a raging flood of ice chunks, killing a man whose home was beneath the dam.
 An independent investigation determined that state regulators should have classified the dam as “high hazard,” which could have led to a plan to increase its flood capacity and better warn residents downstream.
 The public utility that owned the dam agreed this year to a $2.5 million settlement for the man’s family while a lawsuit continues against the state.

-In 2020, central Michigan’s Edenville Dam also failed following heavy rainfall.
-The rupture unleashed a torrent on the Tittabawassee River, leading to the failure of Sanford Dam and damaging two other downstream dams.
-More than 10,000 people were evacuated.
+In 2020, central Michigan’s Edenville Dam failed following heavy rainfall.
+The rupture unleashed a torrent on the Tittabawassee River, leading to the failure of Sanford Dam downstream and the evacuation of about 10,000 people.

 The high-hazard Edenville Dam, built in 1924, had been rated in unsatisfactory condition in 2018 and lost its federal hydropower license due to a variety of issues, including a spillway incapable of standing up to a severe flood.